A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Using middle-school and high-school knowledge to execute university-level projects.
 Elevate your process.
 Don't just do things because you already know how to do them.
 Try new, hard things.

 Bringing fully-solved problems to the EDS.
 The EDS is a place that welcomes and celebrates individuals who arrive with a passion for a certain thing.
-It's best if they don't "know the answer" to how to work on that thing.
+It's best if they don't "know the answer" to how to work on that thing, though.
 It's even better if the faculty running the EDS also don't "know the answer".
 It's best if the world also doesn't "know the answer".
 The EDS exists precisely to support individuals navigating these types of ambiguities.

 Working on ill-conceived and non-critically-assessed class projects or capstones in the EDS.
 This causes noise and distraction to others who have committed to deeply consider the work they're undertaking and is not allowed in the EDS.